jsom1/jsom1.github.io/_walkthroughs/Spectra.md

 There are several links and interesting information on this page.
 First, we see the CMS used for the site is Wordpress.
 Secondly, when we click on *comment*, we see the following message:\\
 *Hi, this is a comment.
 To get started with moderating, editing, and deleting comments, please visit the Comments screen in the dashboard.
 Commenter avatars come from Gravatar*.\\
-Thidrly, we see we can also post comment (without publishing our email address).
+Thirdly, we see we can also post comment (without publishing our email address).
 Maybe the website is vulnerable to SQL injections?
 We'll have to check.
 Finally, there is a *Log in* link that brings us to the following page:

 <div class="img_container">